 Member, Law Society of Upper Canada

-Licensee, licensed by the Director of the Ministry of Children and Youth Services under the Child and Family Services Act (Ontario) to place children for adoption.
+Licensee, licensed by the Director of the Ministry of Children, Community and Social Services under the Child, Youth and Family Services Act (Ontario) to place children for adoption.
 Adoption Licence contains terms authorizing facilitation of interprovincial adoptions from British Columbia, Alberta, Saskatchewan, and New Brunswick, as well as a term permitting facilitation of adoption between Morocco and Ontario.

 Canadian (Ontario) Bar Association